 Healthy New Year Mindset, each January is the only way to dive into a new year!

 Not only did all of my children and their families cook every meal from scratch and elevate their food preparation skills, but some of them actually took to ‘dirt’ for the first time in their lives.

 Yes, dirt!
 They began to grow things; herbs, vegetables, fruits and found a great satisfaction in the art of self sufficiency.

 They discovered just how satisfying a few pots of dirt gave them.
 I can’t tell you how proud I was/am.

 If there was one Google search that out numbered most in 2020, it had to be ‘healthy immune system’!
 Yep!
 You Googled it too?
 Man oh man did I reach into my inner ‘hippy’ and create recipes to strengthen the immune system or help with symptoms once illness struck!

 It’s odd how we become so busy with our everyday lives and rarely take time to develop healthy habits.
 Then suddenly when we get sick, or the fear of getting sick, we refocus our priorities.

 Every year, on New Year’s Day, many people make a resolution for their health.
 Of course, a New Year Resolution can’t have sticking power if we don’t really know what or how to go about it.

-As we each are entering 2021, examining beneficial perspectives, we fast become aware that it will require new ways of doing things.
+As we each are entering 2021 or beyond, examining beneficial perspectives, we fast become aware that it will require new ways of doing things.